imjihuan/fuego/docs/rst_src/Architecture.rst

 required variables are set, programs or features are available on the host or target board, or whether any other test dependencies are met.

+If the dependencies are not met, the test is aborted at this phase, with a result of ERROR and messages indicating the reason for the failure.

 build
 ==========

-During this phase, the test program source is installed on the host (inside the container), and the software for the test is actually built.
-The toolchain specified by PLATFORM is used to build the software.
+During this phase, the test program source is installed on the host (inside a build area in the container), and the software for the test is actually built.
+The toolchain specified by TOOLCHAIN is used to build the software.

+The source code may be provided in the form of a tarball file, or it may be specified by the test as a reference to a git repository.

 This phase is split into multiple parts: